-A Shadow player cannot play a Shadow condition, possession, or artifact on another Shadow player's minion, or to another player's support area.
+A Shadow player cannot play a Shadow condition or possession on another Shadow player's minion or to another player's support area.
 However, Shadow cards may give bonuses or other game effects to other players' Shadow cards, and Shadow players may play events for other players' Shadow cards as appropriate.